 Let’s look at an example.
-In one case I represented someone who had been Arrested for a DUI after having been spotted driving erratically, and had refused the breathalyzer tests, both in the back of the Police car, and at the Station.
-Usually, and as a matter of routine, when someone refuses a breath test at the Station, the Police will obtain a Warrant for a blood draw.
+I represented someone who was arrested for a DUI after being spotted driving erratically, and he refused the breathalyzer tests, both in the back of the police car, and at the station.
+Usually, and as a matter of routine, when someone refuses a breath test at the station, the police will obtain a warrant for a blood draw.

-In this case, the Police never obtained a Warrant, and there was no blood sample drawn.
-My Client was charged with DUI and released the next morning.
+In this case, the police never obtained a warrant, and there was no blood sample drawn.

-Because the Prosecutor had no chemical evidence of my Client’s Bodily Alcohol Content (BAC), his case was compromised.
-With my experience as a Detroit DUI lawyer, I already knew my client was bringing a sound argument.
-Even though the Officer noted that my Client was stopped for driving erratically, seemed intoxicated, and had trouble with his balance, those observations, standing alone, and without the benefit of a breath or blood test and the resultant BAC meant the case against him wasn’t solid.
+Even though the officer noted that my client was stopped for driving erratically, seemed intoxicated, and had trouble with his balance, those observations, standing alone, and without a BAC meant the case against him wasn’t solid.

 Of course, this is one of many examples.

-This wouldn’t have happened without first examining the evidence in his case.
+This wouldn’t have happened without first carefully examining the evidence in his case.

-There are all kinds of evidentiary details within any case that must be examined by the Lawyer.
-This is why it is almost always impossible for a lawyer to assess the quality of a DUI case before reading the Michigan Police Report and examining all the other evidence, or assessing the lack of it.
+There are all kinds of evidentiary things, within any OWI case, that must be examined by the lawyer.
+This is why it is almost always impossible for a lawyer to assess the quality of a DUI case before reading the police report and examining all the other evidence, or assessing the lack of it.

 As I noted, examining that evidence carefully and critically is the first order of business in any DUI case.

 Challenging evidence for the sake of simply challenging it, however, is not a good idea.
-By doing that, a person may likely forgo the opportunity to have their Lawyer work out some kind of Plea and/or Sentence bargain that could considerably soften the blow of a DUI case based upon solid evidence.
+By doing that, a person will likely forgo the opportunity to have their lawyer work out some kind of plea and/or sentence bargain that could considerably soften the blow of a DUI case based upon solid evidence.

-And as I’ve pointed out several times, above, a decision to challenge any of the DUI or DWI evidence, or not, can only be made after it has been carefully and critically examined.
-If you are facing a drunk driving charge in the Detroit area, and you want to hire a Lawyer capable of thoroughly evaluating the evidence in your case, you should call me.
+And as I’ve pointed out several times, above, a decision to challenge any of the DUI evidence (or not) can only be made after it has been carefully and critically reviewed.